 Zebras, a few ostriches and giraffes have their own section with plenty of trees and tall rocks where the caregivers can feed or take care of the giraffes.
 In both areas they wander around like it was home and seem quite content to do the things they would do in their home country: walk, run, eat, drink, ruminate and look around.

 I love the aviary where so many beautiful exotic plants and dozens of exotic birds live.
-There are walkways through the vegetation where you may see birds eating, running, building a nest or flying over the trees.
+There are walkways through the lush green vegetation where you may see birds eating, running, building a nest or flying over the trees.
 My favorite bird here is the Scarlet Ibis.
 There are so many things to see in the climate controlled humid area.
 There are orchids of different kinds, banana trees, and staghorn ferns and so much more.

 Two other areas I enjoy are the gorilla and chimpanzee lands.
 There are all kinds of trees fallen and standing with hills to climb and grassy plains for them to roam.
 Several baby gorillas have been born there.
 The wonderful part is you can see it all through a glass wall.
 The gorillas and chimpanzees can come right up to the window and look you in the eye, up close and personal.
 What an experience!

-In between the two entrances are roaming fields for elk, elephants, bison, and more of the North American four legged wild life.
+In between the two entrances are roaming fields for elk, bison, and more of the North American four legged wild life.
 There are felines too like ocelots, and smaller cat family members.
 There is also a central area for sitting down to eat, see 4 D shows for kids, a merry go round, and more.

 There are also air conditioned buildings strategically positioned along the meandering walkways.
 Where you may view live snakes, spiders, bugs and even venomous frogs, each safely behind glass in whatever temperature setting they require.

 One of the many niceties is transportation by vehicle pulled cars with open air seats that will take you from one large area to another when you need a break from all the walking.
 There are several rest stops with bathrooms, food and drinks too.
-There are cooling misters that you can stand under on hot days to refresh yourself under.
+There are cooling misters that you can stand under on hot days to refresh yourself.

-This zoo is growing and is quite a delightful, educational experience!
+This zoo is growing and is such a delightful, educational experience!
 I recommend going before it gets too hot.
 That’s when some animals stay in the shade to keep cool, but where you can’t see them as well.
 I can’t wait to see what will be there next time I go.